mitchellaldridge/Tableau-Dashboard-Healthcare/README.md

 # Life Expectancy & Healthcare Spending Dashboard (Tableau)

 ## Overview
-This project explores the relationship between the percent of overall spending that goes towards healthcare and any effect that would have on life expectancy.
+This project explores the relationship between the percentage of overall spending that goes towards healthcare and any effect that would have on life expectancy.
 Data cleaning and analysis will be done in R and an interactive visualization will be available in tableau.

 ## Data
 This data joins two country level data sources together, one with government healthcare spending data and the other with life expectancy data.